background

 auto: default value, consistent with contain

-To solve this problem, WebKit in ios11 includes a new CSS function env(), and four predefined environment variables safe-area-inset-left, safe-area-inset-right, safe-area-inset-top and safe-area-inset-bottom.
+To solve this problem, WebKit in ios11 includes a new CSS function env(), as well as four predefined environment variablessafe-area-inset-left,safe-area-inset-right,safe-area-inset-topandsafe-area-inset-bottom.
 These four environment variables represent the distance from the safe area.

 - safe-area-inset-left: The distance between the safe area and the left boundary

-- safe-area-inset-right: The distance between the safe area and the right boundary
+- safe-area-inset-right: distance from the safe area to the right boundary

-- safe-area-inset-top: The distance between the safe area and the top boundary
+- safe-area-inset-top: distance from the safe area to the top boundary

-- safe-area-inset-bottom: The distance between the safe area and the bottom boundary
+- safe-area-inset-bottom: distance from the safe area to the bottom boundary

-ios11.2 used to use the constants() function, but later it was changed to the env() function in the ios11.2 version.
+Before ios11.2, the constants() function was used, but later it was changed to the env() function in ios11.2.
 In order to be compatible with both, you can write both.

 .post {